jostylr/literate-programming-book/manuscript/litpro.md

 choices have been constrained by following this format, but for the most part, these constraints have been most welcomed.

 Litpro is written in JavaScript.
 The command-line tool runs using [node.js](https://nodejs.org/en/) and can be installed using `npm install -g litpro`.
 This is good for explorations and initializations.
-Use it just as `litpro filename`.
+Use it by using the command `litpro filename`.

-Any serious use of the tool for the project should have litpro as a development dependency in the package.json file and refer to it that way.
-When installed as a dependency, the command can be located from the root directory as `node_modules/.bin/litpro`
+Any serious use of the tool for the project should have litpro, strictly versioned, as a development dependency in the package.json file and refer to it that way.
+When installed as a dependency, the command can be located from the top directory as `node_modules/.bin/litpro`

 To initiate a package.json file and put litpro as a dev dependency try